scicloj/tempfiles/README.md

 By adopting this suggested URL, various tools such as Notespace can agree with various libraries such as Viz.clj on where temporary files should be placed.

-For example, Viz.clj will create a temporary file with some data to be passed for visualization, Notespace will serve it on its webserver, and Viz.clj will create a Vega specification which knows what URL to use for reading the file.
+For example, Viz.clj will create a temporary file with some data to be passed for visualization, Notespace will serve it on its webserver, and Viz.clj will create a Vega specification which knows what URL to use for reading the file, so that it can be viewed correctly in Notespace.

 ## Usage

 ## License